LiamJCates/Programming-Notes/Databases/SQL/Concepts/Concepts.md

 • Every row must have a primary key value.
 (No NULL)
 • Primary key values should never be reused or reassigned or modified

 When multiple columns are used as a primary key, rules listed above must apply to all columns, and the values of all columns together must be unique

-Individual columns of a multicolumn primary key are not required to have unique values, but they must be unique as a collection
+Individual columns of a multicolumn primary key are not required to have unique values, but they must be unique as a collection.

-A primary key consists of one or more columns that uniquely identify each row within a table.
-(When a primary key is composed of two or more columns, it is known as a composite primary key.)
-The primary key is the most important for two reasons: Its value identifies a specific row throughout the entire database, and its column identifies a given table throughout the entire database.
+The primary key is the most important for two reasons:
+  Its value identifies a specific row throughout the entire database its column identifies a given table throughout the entire database.

 Primary keys also enforce table-level integrity and help establish relationships with other tables.
 Every table in your database should have a primary key.

 Foreign Key
+Primary keys are used as the target of foreign keys from other tables.

+Keys form links between tables by including the column values of the primary key of one table in related rows of another table, called a foreign key.

 When you determine that a pair of tables has a relationship to each other, you typically establish the relationship by taking a copy of the primary key from the first table and inserting it into the second table,